ezbot-ai/javascript-sdk/README.md

 We currently support two types of rewardUnits: `count` and `dollars`.
 If you send a reward with `dollars` as the rewardUnits, we will use it to calculate the total dollars per session.
 If you send a reward with `count` as the rewardUnits, we will optimize for total _count_ of reward events per session.

-We only support one type of `rewardUnits` in projects today.
+We only support one type of `rewardUnits` per project today.

 ### Via NPM